tenzir/tenzir/web/docs/operators/subscribe.md

 ## Description

-The `subscribe` operator subscribes to events Node from a channel with the specified topic.
+The `subscribe` operator subscribes to events from a channel with the specified topic.
 Multiple `subscribe` operators with the same topic receive the same events.

 ### `<topic>`